Lakers need double OT to defeat lowly Pistons, 135-129

 The Lakers led 88-78 heading into the fourth.

-Both clubs were sloppy handling the basketball, with the Lakers committing 22 turnovers to 20 for the Pistons.
+Both clubs were sloppy handling the basketball, with each team committing 23 turnovers.

 --Field Level Media